flutter/website/src/docs/resources/platform-adaptations.md

 On **Android**, horizontal swipes can be made on the soft keyboard's spacebar to move the cursor in Material and Cupertino text fields.

-On **iOS** devices with 3D Touch capabilities, a force-press-drag gesture could be made on the soft keyboard to move the cursor in 2D via a floating cursor.
+On **iOS** devices with 3D Touch capabilities, a force-press-drag gesture, could be made on the soft keyboard to move the cursor in 2D via a floating cursor.
 This works on both Material and Cupertino text fields.